Johnstown PolkaFest returns to Peoples Natural Gas Park

 Lisa Rager, executive director of Visit Johnstown, said St. Mary’s opted not to host the festival this year.

+“Fortunately, Peoples Natural Gas Park can accommodate our event and will enable us to continue hosting one of the country’s top polka festivals in Johnstown.”

 PolkaFest features the country’s best bands, as well as local and regional favorites.
-The lineup regularly consists of bands and musicians who have been nominated for or who have won Grammy Awards.
+The lineup regularly consists of bands and musicians who have been nominated for or won Grammy Awards.

-Johnstown’s PolkaFest is one of only a few to combine Polish and Slovenian styles at one festival, a format that has proven to be successful over 23 years.
-It also has featured other polka styles, including German, country and rock.
+Johnstown’s PolkaFest is one of only a few to combine Polish and Slovenian polka styles at one festival, a format that has proven to be successful for more than 23 years.
+It also features other polka styles, including German, country and rock.

 A full schedule of bands for this year’s festival will be released soon.